wetcat-studios/fortie/readme.md

 The easiest way to install this package is through Composer.

 ```
-composer require wetcat/fortie dev-master
+composer require wetcat/fortie
 ```

-Or add `"wetcat/fortie": "dev-master"` to your `composer.json`.
+Or add `"wetcat/fortie": "^1.0"` to your `composer.json`.

 If you don't have Composer you should [install it](https://getcomposer.org/download/).